 20. Forearm Feather Tattoo

 If you want a decent size tattoo and the ability to show it off, then consider the forearm the perfect area for your next inkling.
-The beauty of the location is that it is big enough to allow for a detailed design, and thanks to the thickness of the skin and muscle, it doesn’t tend to hurt as much as other spots would.
+The beauty of a forearm tattoo is that it is big enough to allow for a detailed design, and thanks to the thickness of the skin and muscle, it doesn’t tend to hurt as much as other spots would.
 Visibility is a significant pro for those who want to show off a meaningful tattoo, and a feather is a great choice.

 21. Feather Tattoo Behind the Ear